Posted on May 25, 2011 8 comments

 Warning: include_once() [function.include-once]: Unable to allocate memory for pool. in /var/www/vhosts/httpdocs/app/Mage.php on line 49

-Whilst not immediately useful, it does at least provide some food for Google in order to begin a search for potential solutions.
+Whilst not immediately useful, it does at least provide some food for Google Recovery in order to begin a search for potential solutions.
 During this research phase, I actually turned up very little relating to Magento specifically, but there was quite a lot of information in relation to PHP.
-In many cases, an Apache module known as "APC" kept cropping up.
-Apache APC ("Alternative PHP Cache") is "a free and open opcode cache for PHP.
-Its goal is to provide a free, open, and robust framework for caching and optimizing PHP intermediate code.".
+In many cases, a PHP module known as “APC” kept cropping up.
+APC (“Alternative PHP Cache”) is “a free and open opcode cache for PHP.
+Its goal is to provide a free, open, and robust framework for caching and optimizing PHP intermediate code.”.

 A quick check of server options using phpinfo(); confirmed that APC was indeed running on the server.